kanaria69/Mainecoco/README.md

-## Wife told me to take the spider out instead of killing it...
-We had some drinks, cool guy, wants to be a web developer.
+## I applied to be a doorman but didn't get the job due to lack of experience.
+That surprised me, I thought it was an entry level position.